 - 2 teaspoon soda

-- 2 teaspoon cacao.
+- 2 tablespoon cacao.
 Can be added more.
 Cacao gives colour and bitterness.

-- Heat syrup and sugar, while sugar is melted.
+- Heat syrup (orange juice and peel) and sugar, while sugar is melted.
 Add butter and melt it in hot syrup.

 - Let syrup cool down